MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/index.md

 Interested in knowing what our team is working on?
 View the [product roadmap](roadmap.md) and let us know what you think.

 ## Pricing
-App Center is free during the preview.
-Read about our [pricing plans](pricing.md) and tell us if you like it.
+App Center has both a free and paid tier.
+Read about our [pricing plans](pricing.md) for more details.